umonaca/bestlab_platform/docs/source/index.rst

    later after it is first obtained, which means if we don’t refresh the token, we will see an error message.

-**Update 10/25/2021**: I have managed to find out Tuya’s C-to-C platform package `here <https://github.com/tuya/tuya-connector-python>`__, which uses unscoped API endpoint and Pulsar as message service.
+**Update 10/25/2021**: I have managed to find out Tuya’s B-to-B platform package `here <https://github.com/tuya/tuya-connector-python>`__, which uses unscoped API endpoint and Pulsar as message service.
 However, there is `a bug <https://github.com/tuya/tuya-iot-python-sdk/issues/35>`__